phthom/icp31/1-Installation.md

 mycluster-m1   169.50.200.70   -              deployed
 ```

-Among all sub-commands in 'ibmcloud pr', there are some commands to manage the infrastructure components like :
+Among all sub-commands in **cloudctl**, there are some commands to manage the infrastructure components like :
 - cluster
 - workers (adding, removing ...)
-- register (docker image management )
+- registry (docker image management )
 - helm repositories